fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

 # Update a class with properties and methods

 Classes use properties and methods to encapsulate data and behavior.
-Properties define the data that a class contains, and methods define the behavior that the class can perform.
+Properties define the data that a class contains, and methods define the behavior that the class performs.

 In this exercise, you update an existing code project by developing properties and methods.